Best School Management Software South Africa 2026 [Full Comparison]

 2. Offline Capability

 South African reality: Load-shedding and unreliable connectivity make offline functionality essential.
-Systems that require constant internet connectivity will fail during power outages, preventing teachers from capturing marks and attendance.
+Systems that require constant internet connectivity will fail during power outages, preventing educators from capturing marks and attendance.

 Why it matters: During load-shedding (which can last 2–4 hours multiple times per day), schools without offline capability cannot function.
-Teachers cannot enter marks, capture attendance, or generate reports.
+Educators cannot enter marks, capture attendance, or generate reports.

 Questions to ask: